 Narcissa may have been many things; she was cruel and distant and happy to watch her family return to Lord Voldemort’s side as he rose again, but she was also self-sacrificing; she loved her son and her husband and she thought nothing of putting herself in danger to protect them.

 Most of Narcissa’s actions can be traced to her desire to protect her family at all costs.
-How different is Narcissa Malfoy to Molly Weasley or Lily Potter?
+How different was Narcissa Malfoy to Molly Weasley or Lily Potter?
 In the end, she put love first.
-Although she wasn't an obvious hero, she did the right thing in the moment that mattered most.
+Although she wasn’t an obvious hero, she did the right thing in the moment that mattered most.